Introduction for Educators

 Suggested learning activities provide interactive explorations of the topic.
 These activities encourage higher order thinking and learning by students as they explore issues, discuss ideas, analyze documents, design solutions to community problems, formulate personal positions about public policies, and create knowledge to share with others.
 Activities emphasize higher-order thinking using interactive web-based learning materials and digital tools and apps to support and extend student thinking and learning.

-Online resources include digital primary sources, secondary source background materials, historical biographies, multimedia resources, landmark court cases, LGBTQ history resources, women’s history materials, and other online information drawn from reliable and trusted academic and educational sites.
-Many of the online resources feature links to pages in the free resourcesforhistoryteachers wiki, a multimedia/multicultural resource hosted by the College of Education at the University of Massachusetts Amherst.
+Online resources include links to digital primary sources, secondary source background materials, historical biographies, multimedia resources, landmark court cases, LGBTQ history resources, women’s history materials, and other online information drawn from reliable and trusted academic and educational sites.
+Many topics feature links to pages in resourcesforhistoryteachers wiki, a free online multimedia/multicultural resource edited by Robert Maloy from the University of Massachusetts Amherst.

-Digital Choice Boards invite interactive high- and low-tech explorations of curriculum topics.
+Digital Choice Boards invite interactive high-tech and low-tech explorations of curriculum topics.
 A choice board is a "graphic organizer that allows students to choose different ways to learn about a particular concept" (Reinken, 2012, para.
 1).
-Each box on the choice boards features higher order thinking activities for students to complete when using the board for learning.
-To use choice boards for learning, teachers can split students into groups or teams and ask them to research topics found on the board.
-Each topic offers points of departure for further research.
-Higher order learning suggestions for student-designed choice boards include:
+Each box on the choice boards features higher-order thinking activities for students to complete when using the board for learning.
+To use choice boards, students work in teams or individually to explore the content and engage in design-based learning tasks, such as:

 How to Use This Book